-Customers are often confused when they decide to switch from a conventional tank style water heater to a hybrid.
-They’ll notice the hybrid units come in much larger sizes than the tank style.
-This is because hybrid heat pump water heaters can’t heat a tank of water as quickly as the electric models.
-Well, they can when the hybrid is in electric mode – but the goal is to operate your hybrid using the heat pump as much as possible to save on energy costs.
+Hybrid water heaters heat up water quickly when switched to electric mode.
+However, the goal is to operate your hybrid using the heat pump as much as possible to save on energy costs.
 Because of this, we generally recommend sizing up your hybrid water heater.
-This will ensure you have more hot water stored in your tank so you never run out of hot water!
+This will ensure you have more hot water stored in your tank for use through out the home.

-If you already have a conventional tank style water heater supplying an amount of hot water that you’re happy with, it’s easy to simply size up your hybrid water.
-Follow the steps below to find out how.
+If you already have a conventional tank style water heater, then it’s easy to simply size up your hybrid water.
+We have provided a sizing guide to make this part of the process a breeze.

 Step 1